pjakobsen/ekc-stats/april/README.md

 * ekc-setup.do - the set up of data in Stata
 * ekc-explore.do - discovery using graphs etc.
 * ekc-model.do - finally, the model, the tests hopefully leading to conlusion about h0 and h1

+Instructions:
+Download dta file.
+Run ekc-setup.do.
+Run ekc-explore.do.

+ekc-model.do not ready yet.